rust-unofficial/patterns/patterns/interpreter.md

 where:

 - terminal symbols: `0,...,9, +,-`
-- nonterminal symbols: `exp, term`
+- non-terminal symbols: `exp, term`
 - start symbol is `exp`
 - and the following are production rules